singhvis29/Exploratory_Data_Analysis/Mini-Project/README.md

 5. Looks like trivariate, will have to read.

 In question 1, add the graph from class on 09/17 and should axis be changed?

+Some ideas about q3 (from 09/19 plot)
+- Facet plot by continent, (slope for lifeexp vs gdp) vs time (Secret weapon) (can do with correlation)
+- Group into times (for e.g.- 1945-1965), different curves for lifeexp vs gdp facetted by continent
+-